Lithobates clamitans clamitans

 Green frogs are green, greenish brown, brownish, yellowish green, and olive, with some rare individuals being blue.
 They are generally brighter in front with small, random black spots.
 Their legs have dark bands across them and their skin is yellowish or white below the bands.
 Males usually have a bright yellow throat.
 Their tympanum ( visible external ear on the side of their heads) is large.
 The tympanum is much larger than the eye in males and is the same size as the eye in females.
 They have a well defined back ridge that extends from the back of the eye and continues the length of their body.
 Their toes are well webbed and their first fingers do not extend beyond their second fingers.
 The adults are 7.5 to 12.5 cm in length (3 to 5 inches).

 Green frogs are primarily carnivores and eat a wide variety of insects and other invertebrates from both land and water, such as slugs, snails, crayfish, spiders, flies, caterpillars, butterflies, and moths.
-They will also eat other vertebrates, such as small snakes and frogs.
+They also eat other vertebrates, such as small snakes and frogs.
 Green frogs practice "sit and wait" hunting and therefore eat whatever comes within reach.
-Tadpoles will mainly eat diatoms, algae, and tiny amounts of small animals such as zooplankton (copepods and cladocerans).
+Tadpoles mainly eat diatoms, algae, and tiny amounts of small animals such as zooplankton (copepods and cladocerans).
+(Jenssen, 1967)

 Green frogs are preyed upon by a variety of animals.
 Tadpoles and eggs are eaten by leeches, dragonfly larvae, other aquatic insects, fish, turtles, and herons.
 Adult frogs are eaten by larger frogs, turtles, snakes, herons, other wading birds, raccoons, otters, mink, and humans.